costajob/ruby-app-servers/README.md

 Puma outperforms other servers by a large measure: adopting both pre-forking and threads-pool models proved to be a win-win.
 Passenger was simply not able to perform on par with Puma for light computational requests, but is on the same league for heavy-computational ones.
 Unicorn performance are not stellar, but quite consistent: the throughput remains constant for both light and heavy computational requests.
-Thin reactor-model performance proves to be pretty solid for light computations also by using a single worker.
-On heavy computational requests Thin simply cannot keep the pace of Passenger or Puma (but comparison is unfair here).
+Thin reactor-model performance proves to be pretty solid for light computations.
+On heavy computational requests Thin simply cannot keep the pace of Passenger or Puma (but comparison is unfair here, since it runs on a single process).

 ### Reliability
-All the Web servers proved to be pretty reliable, but for Thin, that crashed once under heavy computational requests loading; again this is understandable since Thin just spawn a single worker.
+All the Web servers proved to be pretty reliable, but for Thin, that crashed once under heavy computational requests loading (understandable since it runs on a single process).
 Passenger recorded the best latency of the pack for both light and heavy computational requests.

 ### Dependencies
 All of the application servers, but for Unicorn, depends on the Rack gem.
 Puma and Passenger have no other runtime dependencies.
-Unicorn and Thin depends on other two gems, in particular Thin is coupled with the heavyweight Eventmachine gem.
+Unicorn and Thin depends on other two gems.
+As said Thin also need to be coupled with an external balancer (i.e. Nginx) to support clustering.

 ### Configuration
 Passenger could run in production without any particular changes.
 Integration with both Nginx and Apache is a breeze thanks to the wizard installation.